jhkhushi7/Quantium-Retail-Strategy-and-Analytics-Project/README.md

 ## Dataset
 Provided by **Quantium** as part of the virtual internship.
 Includes:
-- `transaction_data.csv` – product-level purchase details
+- `transaction_data.xlsx` – product-level purchase details
 - `purchase_behaviour.csv` – customer segment and loyalty information

 ---